 Bartlett Cove is closest that you’ll find to “civilization” in the park, and is home to the Visitor Center, a lodge, trails, and kayak rentals.
 Speaking of boats, cruising is another popular Glacier Bay activity.
 Many longer cruises, on major lines, dock here for 9 to 10 hours, but you can also opt to explore with a shorter day sail.
 Want to steer your own ship?
 If you obtain a permit, you’re free to bring your own vessel out onto the water for an unforgettable experience.

-For another truly memorable time, try a “flightseeing” expedition that takes you up and over the beautiful terrain — with glaciers, mountains, flowing waters, and more — via a small aircraft that can sear up to seven passengers.
+For another truly memorable time, try a “flightseeing” expedition that takes you up and over the beautiful terrain — with glaciers, mountains, flowing waters, and more — via a small aircraft that can seat up to seven passengers.
 This is also a great way to get an overview of the entire park in a relatively short amount of time.

 Love wildlife?
 There are plenty of animals here, including whales, bears, seals, goats, moose, and more than 270 species of birds!
-Since so many animals make Glacier Bay their home, you never know what you’ll see next, so bring your camera for the inevitable photo ops!
+Since so many animals make Glacier Bay their home, you never know what you’ll see next, so you should bring your camera for the inevitable photo ops!

 The park offers ranger-guided excursions for all experience levels, and self-guided backpacking and hiking can be a real challenge in Glacier Bay unless you’re a truly advanced trekker.
 Given the often less-than-ideal weather conditions and abundance of difficult trails, going it alone can be a serious and unnecessary risk for beginners.
 Let the pros show you around instead!